AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ## SVG Data

 When your SVG image is ready, you should upload it to the sample for the further work.
-There are two ways how to get the access to the file: request it through the AJAX or put all the SVG code in a string.
+There are two ways how to get the access to the file: request it through the AJAX or put all the SVG code in a string object.

 ### AJAX

-At first, we need to enable jQuery to connect with AJAX.
-Put a script with a link into the ```<head>``` section of the sample code.
+At first, we need to include the jQuery library.
+Put a script with a link into the <head> section of the sample code.

 ```
 <script src="https://code.jquery.com/jquery-latest.min.js"></script>
 ```

-To get the data of the SVG file we need to load the document using AJAX:
+To get the SVG file we need to load the document using AJAX:

 ```
 $.ajax({